jsteigelman/archived-portfolio/README.md

 # OBSOLETE - Developer Portfolio Website

-## Update - Website No Longer In Use
+## Update: This Website Is Obsolete - Please See New Site
 This website is no longer in use.
 I created this website as my first developer portfolio website, in order to feature the projects I was working on and had recently finished.
 I have since created a [new developer website](https://www.helloimjoey.com/) which I actively maintain.

 ## Description